IrvingDecarlo/get-commit-files/README.md

 # What is the Action for?

-get-commit-files is an Action that is capable of getting a specific file type from commits that are part of a GitHub action, such as a push.
-With it, you are capable of getting all files that were modified or created within said action.
+get-commit-files is an Action that is capable of getting a specific file type from commits that are part of a GitHub event, such as a push.
+With it, you are capable of getting all files that were modified or created within said event.

 > [!IMPORTANT]
-> Not all GitHub actions were tested, only with push actions.
+> Not all GitHub event were tested, only with push actions.

 ## How to use